FaisalHammad1999/futureproofwiki/React-Deploy-with-Netlify.md

 ## Deploy
 Now it's business as usual for a Netlify deploy! \
-Check the [Netlify Deployment 101](https://github.com/getfutureproof/fp_guides_wiki/wiki/Deploy-101) for the next steps!
+Check the [Netlify Deployment 101](https://github.com/getfutureproof/fp_guides_wiki/wiki/Deploy-101) for a reminder!